maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 @Module({
     imports: [
         TypeOrmModule.forRoot(),
-        AuthModule // Don't forget to import this
+        AuthModule // Don't forget to import this here in the app's module file ],
-    ],
     controllers: [AppController],
     providers: [AppService]